Creating Post-OKD Playbooks¶

 - play: my-app

-command set and should expect the Master
+The playbook should use the oc command set and should expect the Master

-API to be available at okd_api_hostname
+API to be available at okd_api_hostname.

 Exposing Playbook Variables¶